Postherpetic neuralgia is pain that continues after a bout of shingles. This pain may last from months to years.

 Other Medicines for Postherpetic Neuralgia

-Your provider may prescribe skin patches that contain lidocaine (a numbing medicine).
+Your provider may recommend skin patches that contain lidocaine (a numbing medicine).
+Some are prescribed and some you can buy on your own at the pharmacy.
 These may relieve some of your pain for a short time.
 Lidocaine also comes as a cream that can be applied to areas where a patch is not easily applied.

 Zostrix, a cream that contains capsaicin (an extract of pepper), may also reduce your pain.